 Imported market data first

-Zinuto needs historical data that can be mapped into price, time, instrument, and contract context.
+Zinuto needs historical data that can be mapped into price, time, instrument, and contract details.

 Futures replay training

-When futures data is lawfully available and fits the import rules, Zinuto can turn it into replay sessions for entries, exits, risk handling, notes, and later review.
+When futures data is lawfully available and fits the import rules, Zinuto can turn it into replay drills for entries, exits, risk handling, notes, and later review.

 Futures replay training

-Futures replay is a training session built from historical futures-like data.
-It keeps the session inside Zinuto so you can practice decisions and inspect the evidence afterward.
+Futures replay is a practice replay built from historical futures-like data.
+It keeps the practice run inside Zinuto so you can practice decisions and inspect the records afterward.

-Zinuto needs historical data that can be mapped into price, time, instrument, and contract context.
+Zinuto needs historical data that can be mapped into price, time, instrument, and contract details.

 Use replay to practice timing, sizing assumptions, and risk repair without live exposure.

-Actions, notes, and outcomes remain connected to the session for later review.
+Actions, notes, and outcomes remain connected to the practice run for later review.

 How it differs